VICIWUOHA/dataops-ci-cd/README.md

 - Deploy your pushed scripts to a remote registry, For this, you may need to configure secrets on github to allow access into eg; your docker registry or storage bucket/ cloud resource.

+### Over And Out 🚀
+_I hope this sparks some magic in your data team as i have experienced in the last 4 years of implementing CI/CD._

+Want to discuss even more ? 🤝  _Let's connect on [Linkedin.](https://linkedin.com/in/viciwuoha)_

 ### References